 “As we watched, the Necron jetbike who had gotten past the Tyranids drove at speed not just to the nest but directly into it.
 The resulting explosion lit the underbelly of dark clouds and caused wet debris to rain down on the battlefield.

-“The remaining Tyranids fell apart after the nest was destroyed.
-Some ran off after the remaining Necrons.
+“After the nest was destroyed, some Tyranids ran off after the remaining Necrons.
 Others went into the flaming remains of the nest and never re-emerged.

 “The flames had died down by the time we had moved up to the once outpost.
 There was something we needed to know and we found our answer as we turned over inert Necrons.
 Each bore the symbol of the Rubicon Dynasty.”